plugins

 Commands

-remoteclaw plugins listremoteclaw plugins install <path-or-spec>remoteclaw plugins inspect <id>remoteclaw plugins enable <id>remoteclaw plugins disable <id>remoteclaw plugins uninstall <id>remoteclaw plugins doctorremoteclaw plugins update <id>remoteclaw plugins update --allremoteclaw plugins marketplace list <marketplace>Bundled plugins ship with RemoteClaw but start disabled.
-Use plugins enable to
+remoteclaw plugins listremoteclaw plugins list --enabledremoteclaw plugins list --verboseremoteclaw plugins list --jsonremoteclaw plugins install <path-or-spec>remoteclaw plugins inspect <id>remoteclaw plugins inspect <id> --jsonremoteclaw plugins inspect --allremoteclaw plugins info <id>remoteclaw plugins enable <id>remoteclaw plugins disable <id>remoteclaw plugins uninstall <id>remoteclaw plugins doctorremoteclaw plugins update <id>remoteclaw plugins update --allremoteclaw plugins marketplace list <marketplace>remoteclaw plugins marketplace list <marketplace> --jsonBundled plugins ship with RemoteClaw.
+Some are enabled by default (for example

 Native RemoteClaw plugins must ship remoteclaw.plugin.json with an inline JSON